Digital Nomad Guide to Tulum, Mexico

 Digital nomad communities in Tulum

-The digital nomad community in Tulum is growing.
+The digital nomad community in Tulum is growing rapidly.
 Outsite Members have access to a local WhatsApp Group for Tulum - this is an easy way to meet other digital nomads and remote workers in when you're there.
-You can also check out local coworking spaces to further establish your connections in Tulum.
+There's also a comm designed for remote workers and digital nomads working in Tulum.

 Coworking spaces in Tulum

-Most remote workers purchase a local SIM card on arrival, so they always have a back up.
+Note that it is helpful to purchase a local SIM card on arrival, in case you need a back up.
 Telcel is the most popular provider.

 Best cafes to work from in Tulum